dapr/docs-zh/content/zh-hans/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## 步骤 3: 发布主题

 To publish a topic you need to run an instance of a Dapr sidecar to use the pubsub Redis component.
 You can use the default Redis component installed into your local environment.
+You can use the default Redis component installed into your local environment.

 Start an instance of Dapr with an app-id called `testpubsub`: